SteveJustin1963/sentiment_predictor/README.md

 # sentiment_predictor
-it can talk with you and learn
+- it can talk with you and learn
+- try and send it to the tec-SPEECH module

 ```
 import json